Gnocchi with Tomato Sauce is one of the best pasta dishes. Soft and chewy pasta dumplings are served with a seasoned tomato sauce.

 The carrots used in the sauce add a sweetness that helps cut through the acidic tomatoes.
 It’s also a great way of hiding vegetables from your kids (or spouses!).

 Make sure that the carrots are completely cooked through before pureeing.
 When we were testing this recipe, they weren’t cooked quite enough and you could still feel the texture of the carrots.
 Once they were cooked all the way through, we couldn’t taste them at all.

+I love making homemade sauce ahead of time.
+It is perfect for a quick dinner.
 The tomato sauce will last up to a week in the refrigerator.